-Filter logs with NXLog Agent
+Filter events with NXLog Agent

-See these resources for other log filtering and size-reduction strategies:
+See these resources for other event filtering and size-reduction strategies: |

 Drop noise events